5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 - Power LED keeps pulsing after exiting sleep

 Any help on getting the lid sleep fixed is highly appreciated!

+INCOMPATIBLE COMPONENTS:

+- Intel Bluetooth/WIFI.
+You need a compatible card and a BIOS Unlock to disable the WLAN Card Whitelist using 1vyrain
+- Discrete NVIDIA GPU – model not supported by macOS.
+Must be disabled in BIOS!
+- Fingerprint Sensor - model not supported by macOS
+- VGA Port is not working.
+More info here: https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md#vga-support

 ## PREPARATIONS: DO's and DONT's